nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest_subject.md

 ---
-title: medicationRequest.subject
+title: MedicationRequest.subject
 keywords: design
 tags: [design]
 sidebar: overview_sidebar
 permalink: develop_medicationrequest_subject.html
-summary: Implementation guidance for medicationRequest.subject
+summary: Implementation guidance for MedicationRequest.subject
 ---

-## Element: medicationRequest.subject
+## Element: MedicationRequest.subject

 **Business Meaning**: A link to a resource representing the person or set of individuals to whom the medication will be given.